-South America a new COVID epicentre, Africa reaches 100,000 cases, WHO says
+South America a new COVID epicenter, Africa reaches 100,000 cases, WHO says

 About half of African countries are experiencing community transmission of the virus, the WHO said.

 The situation in South America appeared graver.
-Dr. Mike Ryan, WHO’s top emergencies expert, speaking earlier to a news conference, said: “In a sense South America has become a new epicentre for the disease.”
+Dr. Mike Ryan, WHO’s top emergencies expert, speaking earlier to a news conference, said: “In a sense South America has become a new epicenter for the disease.”

 Brazil is the “most affected,” and authorities there have approved broad use of the anti-malarial drug hydroxychloroquine for treatment of COVID-19, he said.
 He reiterated that clinical evidence does not support the drug’s widespread use against the disease, given its risks.